alyesp/retail-tracker/README.md

 # Object- Relational Mapping(ORM) E-commerce Back End

 ## Description
-This is the back enf for an e-commerce site.
+This is the back end for an e-commerce site.
 Take a working Express.js API and configure it to use Sequelize to into MySQL database.

 ### Video walk through: